 Building on the success of the Brooklyn CAC, Safe Horizon went on to establish CACs in all five boroughs of New York City.
 Today, we are the only organization in the country to operate five fully co-located CACs in an urban setting.
 The National Children’s Alliance, the accrediting organization of the 800 CACs across the country, now refers to the “fully co-located CAC model” as the gold standard.

 Jane tragically passed away in 2003, but her torch has since been carried by Vice President of Child Advocacy and Mental Health Treatment Services, Nancy Arnow.
 Nancy joined Safe Horizon in 1988 and had the privilege of working alongside Jane for many years.
 “Visionary.
 Inspirational.
 Passionate.
 Tenacious.
 These are the four words that come to mind when I think about Jane Barker.”
 Nancy says about Jane.
 “I am so deeply grateful for her pioneering work in the CAC movement and for having had the privilege of being directly supervised by Jane for more than a decade at Safe Horizon.”
 Nancy oversees Safe Horizon’s five CACs and keeps Jane’s spirit and vision alive.
-Safe Horizon’s CACs are amongst the busiest CACs in the country, investigating and responding to nearly 6, 000 cases of child sexual abuse and severe physical abuse in 2015 alone.
+Safe Horizon’s CACs are amongst the busiest CACs in the country and the Jane Barker Brooklyn CAC is the busiest CAC in the state, investigating and responding to more than 8,000 cases of child sexual abuse and severe physical abuse in 2021 alone.
 We would not have been able to do this were it not for the innovation, and tenacity of Jane Barker.